onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - 4 'How much is this car?''£9,500' nine thousand five hundred pounds.
 - 5 'just this postcard, please.'
 'That's 60p, please.'
 - 5 'Can I have these jeans, please.''Sure, that's $49.'
-- 7 'How much is a return ticket from Paris to Madrid?''€150.'
+- 7 'How much is a return ticket from Paris to Madrid?''€150.' **A hundred fifty euros.**
-- 8 There are about 1.4 dollars to the euro.
+- 8 **There are about 1.4 dollars to the euro.**

 ## Unit 5 Super me!

+New Headway elementary [Student's Book], fourth edition, by Liz and John  Soars, class CD, published and copyright Oxford University Press 2011 [two thousand and eleven]

 ### T5.1 Superman!